Spyder-Academy/spyderacademy/content/education/five-greeks-you-need-to-know-with-options-trading/index.md

 +++
 author = "Pauldozer"
-title = "Five Greeks You Need To Know With Options Trading" date = "2023-07-21T00:00:00" description = "When you hear about Delta, Gamma, Vega, Theta, Rho - it's not a secret society, it's financial engineering at its finest.
+title = "5 Greeks You Need To Know With Options Trading" date = "2023-07-21T00:00:00" description = "When you hear about Delta, Gamma, Vega, Theta, Rho - it's not a secret society, it's financial engineering at its finest.
 Get ready to demystify these terms!" tags = [